Troubleshooting Speaking or Converting Documents

 In the Settings window that appears, set the Startup Type to Automatic.

-The following message may appear if the voice you selected is installed on your computer, but is not working correctly.
+The following message may appear if a voice you selected is installed on your computer, but is not working correctly.

 The voice [name] is not working.
 Please reinstall the voice.